Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Preliminary

 for some $T\ll 1$, where $(B, C)$ runs over all partitions of $A$. \end{proposition}

-\begin{remark}\rm In what follows, we may ignore the constant $T^{-\theta} M^\theta$, as by choosing $\theta \ll 1$ these constants may be absorbed in our analysis.
+\begin{remark}\rm In what follows, we may ignore the constant $T^{-\theta} M^\theta$, as these constants may be absorbed by choosing $\theta \ll 1$ in our analysis.
 For instance, the factor $T^{-\theta}$ can be absorbed by Proposition \ref{Prop:stb} by choosing $\theta \ll b_1 - b$.
 See also \cite{DNY3,DNY4} for similar arguments. \end{remark}